Spinal AVM consultation at Mayo Clinic

 Mayo Clinic neurosurgeons use the latest tools and techniques to treat spinal AVM.

-Treatment for spinal AVM may involve a combination of approaches to lessen symptoms as well as reduce the risk of potential complications.
-The choice of treatment will depend on the size, location and blood flow of your spinal AVM, your neurological exam, and your overall health.
+Treatment for spinal AVM may involve a combination of approaches to lessen symptoms as well as reduce the risk of possible complications.
+The choice of treatment depends on the size, location and blood flow of your spinal AVM, the results of your neurological exam, and your overall health.

 The goal of spinal AVM treatment is to reduce the risk of hemorrhage and stop or prevent the progression of disability and other symptoms.

-Pain-relieving medications may be used to reduce symptoms such as back pain and stiffness, but most spinal AVMs will eventually require surgery.
+Pain-relieving medications may be used to reduce symptoms such as back pain and stiffness, but most spinal AVMs may eventually need surgery.

-Your doctor will discuss the benefits and risks of surgery to remove your AVM.
-The close proximity of the AVM to the spinal cord means spinal AVM surgery is a technically difficult and complex procedure that should be performed by an experienced neurosurgeon.
+Your doctor discusses with you the benefits and risks of surgery to remove your AVM.
+Because the AVM is so close to the spinal cord, spinal AVM surgery is a technically difficult and complex procedure that should be performed by an experienced neurosurgeon.

 Preparing for your appointment

 You may be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).

 - Write down your symptoms, including any that may seem unrelated to the reason you scheduled the appointment.